The REKKI command-line

 Examples

-rekki aws:secrets
+rekki aws:secrets:open

 Open AWS Secrets Manager in the default web browser.